invertedv/testGo/docs/buildModel.md

 - modelP.nn and modelS.nn specify the model parameters and structure, respectively.
 - fieldDefs.jsn specifies the input features -- their types, levels, means, variances.
 These are needed so that when the model is run on a new dataset the features are normalized/mapped correctly.
-  The file is in a format
+  The file is in a json format.

 There will also be a directory *inputModels*.
 If you have used other model outputs as features to this model, there will be directories under this that specify those models.
 Those directories will have the three files above plus "targets.spec".
 This file contains the outputs of the models to use.
 Each output is on a separate line and has the form

     \<name\>  {ints}